Locals express excitement, disappointment as Supreme Court overturns Roe v. Wade

 Currently, abortion in Nebraska is restricted after 20 weeks of pregnancy, save for life endangerment or severe risk to health.

-Downey said she saw abortion as taking lives and that Friday’s decision allowed people and governments to decide laws on abortion rather than the Supreme Court legislating from the bench.
+Downey said she saw abortion as taking lives and that the June 24 decision allowed people and governments to decide laws on abortion rather than the Supreme Court legislating from the bench.

 “I’m just praying that those people who are not pro-life will not use this as an opportunity for violence,” Downey said.